-- That a higher rate in the original tender was not accepted against other lower quotations in consideration of the earlier delivery; - b) That there is no falling trend in prices for this item as evidenced from the fact that in the intervening period neither orders have been placed at rates lower than this contract nor any tender has been opened where such rates have been received even though tender is not yet decided.
+- a) That a higher rate in the original tender was not accepted against other lower quotations in consideration of the earlier delivery; - b) That there is no falling trend in prices for this item as evidenced from the fact that in the intervening period neither orders have been placed at rates lower than this contract nor any tender has been opened where such rates have been received even though tender is not yet decided.

-t is proposed to grant extension of delivery period/date up to n view of value of the contract and proposal regarding liquidated damages, this would require approval of
+In view of value of the contract and proposal regarding liquidated damages, this would require approval of (competent authority).
+This would/would not require financial concurrence.

-Signature of Procuring Officer and Date
+Signature of Procuring

+Officer and Date

-Head of Office recommendations/approval Signature of Superintending Engineer/date
+Head of Office recommendations/approval

+Signature of Superintending Engineer/date